Towards Nonperturbative Solution of Quantum Dynamics : A Hamiltonian Mean Field Approximation Scheme with Perturbation Theory for Arbitray Strength of Interaction: Application of MFPT to Anharmonic Interactions

-In the previous section, the powerful method based upon the Hypervirial- and the Feynman-Hellman Theorems (HVT-FHT) for computing perturbation corrections in the ``standard formulation of perturbation theory"(SFPT) was highlighted and its supremacy over the conventional method was enumerated.
-The ease and simplicity of implementation of the same was demonstrated by reproduction of the results for perturbation corrections of arbitrary order in SFPT for the different cases of anharmonic oscillator established by other approaches.

-In the following sub-sections, we carry out the application of the HVT-FHT method in the framework of the ``Mean-Field Approximation Scheme" (MFAS) and ``Mean Field Perturbation Theory" (MFPT) to the case of the QAHO, SAHO and QDWO, which is among the main objectives of this thesis, in view of the inadequacies of SFPT stated earlier ( see, Chapters 1 and 2).
+In the preceding section, the method based on the Hypervirial and Feynman-Hellman Theorems (HVT-FHT) for calculating perturbation corrections within the "standard formulation of perturbation theory" (SFPT) was emphasized, demonstrating its superiority over conventional methods.
+The ease and simplicity of its implementation were established by reproducing results for perturbation corrections of arbitrary order in SFPT for various cases of anharmonic oscillators, as obtained by other approaches.
+In the subsequent subsections, we apply the HVT-FHT method within the framework of the "Mean-Field Approximation Scheme" and the "Mean Field Perturbation Theory" (MFPT) to the cases of the Quartic Anharmonic Oscillator (QAHO), Sextic Anharmonic Oscillator (SAHO), and Quartic Double Well Oscillator (QDWO), which constitute the primary objectives of this study, given the inadequacies of SFPT previously discussed (see Sections II, IV, and XI).